KEN KIRSCHENBAUM, ESQ

 You can read all of our articles on our website.
 Having trouble getting our emails?
 Change your spam controls and white list firstname.lastname@example.org

 Happy, healthy and prosperous New Year to all.
-Another year, another dollar.
-I have to say that it feels like I did this article for last year only a few weeks ago.
-I don’t know where time goes; it’s flying by.
-It's that time of year again, so here are some thoughts on New Year Resolutions for 2020:
+As for 2020, good riddance.
+We are all looking forward to this virus being behind us.
+It's that time of year again, so here are some thoughts on New Year Resolutions for 2021:

-1. Update your contracts if you are using contracts with a 2018 or earlier copyright.
-There have been many changes in the contracts for 2020.
+1. Update your contracts if you are using contracts earlier than 2020.
+There have been many changes in the contracts for 2021.
 You should be using the All in One forms.
 Call our Contract Administrator Eileen Wagda at 516 747 6700 ext 312 for assistance.
 The Kirschenbaum TM contract forms are continuously being updated based on changes in technology, services, laws and court cases.
 Technology continues changing at a pace faster than ever, requiring contracts to undergo revision.
 Your contracts are the most important asset you have in your business.
 It's your contract that will protect you from liability and build equity in your business.
-Your goal for 2020, and every year, should be significant RMR growth.
-Check out what your alarm company is worth at WhatsMyAlarmCompanyWorth.com
+Your goal for 2021, and every year, should be significant RMR growth.
+Check out what your alarm company is worth at WhatsMyAlarmCompanyWorth.com.
+Make sure you have a covid-19 plan in place and continue to be on guard; the virus isn't over yet and seems to be getting worse.
+Hopefully 2021 will be the end of the virus and not the end of us.

-2. You should consider adding the many DIY products to your sales promotions and marketing.
+2. Diversity if you can.
+We added a Digital Display and Remote Hosting contract and a Computer Consulting and Service contract.
+Home automation and Integration is another service you have most likely considered; many of you are already offering it.
+You should consider adding the many DIY products to your sales promotions and marketing.
 You should be offering smart home solutions – engage an electrician or employ one - It's really not whether you should be offering these products, its which products should you be offering.
 Subscribers don't have the sophistication to select or install most of the DIY products.
 You can combine the DIY systems with your professionally installed systems or sell them as standalone.
 RMR growth will depend not only on aggressive sales efforts but diversification of your services.
 There are many different security related services you can provide, intrusion, fire, CCTV, home automation and video streaming to name a few.
 Manage your cash flow better and try and retain your RMR accounts.
 Charge for installation and keep ahead of the monitoring charges by charging quarterly, semi-annually or annually, in advance.
 If you've been selling off your RMR contracts cut back as best you can.
 It's time to consider the DIY market, particularly if that market won't infringe on your traditional sales and if you train your sales people properly the DIY products will enhance your sales, not detract from them.

 3. Check your insurance coverage.
 You must have alarm industry specific Errors and Omissions coverage.
-Check out Security America RPG on The Alarm Exchange in the Insurance category.
-SARPG is alarm industry owned and you no longer need to be a member of ESA to get the insurance.
-You should definitely give SARPG a call and get a quote.
-It's likely going to be the most competitive policy.
+Check out knowledgeable insurance brokers and insurance companies on The Alarm Exchange in the Insurance category.
 Not all insurance companies are the same and not all premiums are equal.
 You need to have confidence in how your carrier handles your claims.
 The last thing you need is aggravation from your carrier's claims department when you have a claim.
 You want to be sure your E&O coverage is current and sufficient.
 Take some time to evaluate your life, health and disability insurance needs and be sure to look for competitive pricing.
 If you have young kids be sure to load up on term life insurance.
 It's cheap and your family will be protected.
 How much?
 At least one million per beneficiary, so a wife and 2 kids is 3 million.
 If you're under 40 years old you'll be surprised how cheap the insurance is.
 And get it while you're healthy.
 It may not be available if you have health issues.

 4. Check with tax experts to see if and how tax laws affect you.
 Make that call now; don't wait until it's too late to plan.
 If you're not sure you have access to proper advice, call Mitch Reitman.
 He's listed on The Alarm Exchange in the Financial Services category.
 There may be a better way that saves you lots of money.
 If you are still conducting business in your own or an assumed name, you need to incorporate; do it now.
 You don't want to continue to invite personal liability for your business activities.
 I recommend a business corporation, sub chapter S election, and despite some accounting advice to the contrary, elect to be on a cash basis.
 Call K&K’s corporate department: Jennifer Kirschenbaum, Esq at 516 747 6700 x 302 or Jennifer@Kirschenbaumesq.com